 The Honors Program offers high academic achievers opportunities to interact with other students who have similar academic standards, small classes to ensure individualized attention, faculty who are caring and supportive, a strong academic program, and an enhanced academic record.
-It also provides opportunities to enhance regular courses through specialized projects.
+It also provides opportunities to supplement regular courses through specialized projects.

 The only requirements to stay in the Honors program are to maintain a 3.0 GPA and continue to take Honors courses.
 However, in order to gain the Honors certificate, a student is required to do more than just twelve (12) hours of Honors courses.
 An Honors certificate also requires participation in some on-campus events as well as some off campus ones.
 Remember that part of the goal of the program is creating not just high academic standards, but solid citizens as well.

-Quite simply, Honors-by-contract is taking a regular course and, through an agreement between a student, the Honors Director, and the instructor, making it an honors credited course.
+Honors-by-contract is taking a regular course and, through an agreement between a student, the Honors Director, and the instructor, making it an honors credited course.
 This Honors Contract should include some sort of project that enhances student learning in addition to the normal course requirements.
 Ideally, the instructor and the student arrive at the arrangement together and submit a contract to the Honors Director.
 Creative and challenging projects are encouraged and some projects may be selected for public presentation and/or posting on the Honors Program website.